KKWD: WILD 104.9

 On October 23, 2006, KKWD swapped frequencies with sister station WWLS-FM and moved to the 104.9 frequency from 97.9 FM in order to have a new high definition signal.
 Under its rhythmic contemporary format, KKWD primarily competed with Top 40 rival KJYO, as well as rimshot urban contemporary rival KVSP.

 KKWD has been known for its outlandish stunts since its January 2000 launch, such as the April Fools' Day stunts where the on-air announcers from sister KINB performed all shifts in Spanish and where the station ran a continuous loop of the song "Wild Thing" by Tone Lōc for two consecutive weeks.
 Most recently, after a change in on-air presentation, the station was "quarantined" by a fictional government agency due to the possibility of an "epidemic" among the station's staff; at the end of the stunt it was revealed that the station in fact had "Spring Fever" in reference to an upcoming station concert.

 Citadel Broadcasting relinquished 11 of its radio stations including KKWD to The Last Bastion Station Trust, LLC upon merger of many ABC Radio stations.
 However, as of June 19, 2008, Arbitron has expanded Oklahoma City's market definition allowing Citadel to own 5 FM stations in the said area, at which time Citadel Broadcasting applied to re-acquire KKWD from The Last Bastion Station Trust, LLC with the FCC.
 According to FCC documents, KKWD was re-absorbed into Citadel's station portfolio on July 9, 2009.

 Following the purchase of Citadel Broadcasting by Cumulus Media in September 2011, KKWD's format was tweaked to focus heavier on older, more familiar hits from the past fifteen years with a de-emphasis on newer music and only adding currents by high-profile artists and/or are chart-toppers.
 In early 2016, the station was tweaked back to its original current-focused format.

 Alice 104.9

-At approximately 3:10 p.m. on May 23, 2022, after playing "Freaky Deaky" by Tyga and Doja Cat, KKWD began stunting with construction sounds.
+At approximately 3:15 p.m. on May 23, 2022, after playing "Freaky Deaky" by Tyga and Doja Cat and "Wild Thing" by Tone Loc, KKWD began stunting with construction sounds.
 At 5 p.m., KKWD flipped to adult hits, branded as "Alice 104.9".
 The flip brings the format and "Alice" moniker back to the market for the first time since KQOB dropped it nearly six months prior as part of Cumulus ending a local marketing agreement with that station's owners (KQOB now airs a news/talk format simulcasting KZLS).
 The first song on the revived "Alice" was "Don't Stop Believin'" by Journey.